subhasis4502/agrilinks-assignmentt/README.md

 ## Available Scripts

-In the project directory, you can run:
+Open a terminal, you can run:

 ### `git clone https://github.com/subhasis4502/agrilinks-assignmentt`

 This will help you to make a copy of the repository.

+### `cd agrilinks-assignmentt`

-Enter into the directory and you will find two folders 'api' and 'client'
+Enter into this directory and you will find two folders 'api' and 'client'

 ### `cd api`